-The Governing Body is responsible for ensuring the work of the church is completed in a timely manner.
+The Church Council is responsible for ensuring the work of the church is completed in a timely manner.

-The Session and Worship Committees take care of the worship services, including organizing services for communion and special holy days.
+The Church Council also oversees the worship services, including organizing services for Communion and special Holy days.

 Ministry and Personnel (M&P) Committee oversees relationships within the congregation, particularly the roles and functions of paid personnel.
 It also recommends wages for paid personnel to the Governing Body.

-The Stewards and Trustees are responsible for the financial management of the church and of the church property.
+The Church Council along with the Trustees are responsible for the financial management of the church and of the church property.